Sanskar-hep/TOP-ANALYSIS-UPDATED/README.md

 ## Overview

 This repository contains a **Coffea-based analysis framework** for the **Electron + Jets channel** in top quark pair production.
-The framework extracts **flavour-separated, collider-independent charge asymmetries** (Aᵤ and A_d) in tt̄ production using CMS Run 2 Ultra-Legacy data.
+The framework extracts **flavour-separated, collider-independent asymmetries observables** (Aᵤ and A_d) in tt̄ production using CMS Run 2 Ultra-Legacy data.

 ---